mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

 ------------

-The purpose of this new utility is to import data from the KIT MEG system, see :ref:`BEHBJGGF`.
+The purpose of this new utility is to import data from the KIT MEG system.

 mne_make_derivations
 --------------------

-This new utility will take derivation data from a text file and convert it to fif format for use with mne_browse_raw , see :ref:`CHDHJABJ`.
+This new utility will take derivation data from a text file and convert it to fif format for use with mne_browse_raw.

 BEM mesh generation
 ===================

 All information concerning BEM mesh generation has been moved to :ref:`create_bem_model`.
-Utilities for BEM mesh generation using FLASH images have been added, see :ref:`BABFCDJH`.
+Utilities for BEM mesh generation using FLASH images have been added.

 Matlab toolbox
 ==============